Santos Laguna: 2000s

-The Warriors began 2004 well, qualifying for the Copa Libertadores by defeating Atlas Guadalajara 4–3, but were injured, inconsistent and tired in the Clausura.
+The Warriors began 2004 well, qualifying for the Copa Libertadores by defeating Atlas 4–3, but were injured, inconsistent and tired in the Clausura 2004.
 The club, put up for sale, was in a precarious financial position but played two tournaments and finished 14th overall.
 In the Copa Libertadores, despite unpaid wages, Santos Laguna ended the group stage undefeated.
 In the second round, the Warriors were eliminated by River Plate after a struggle.

-During Apertura 2004 the club was abandoned by the Ministry of Finance, who withdrew financial support and returned it to former owner Grupo Modelo with instructions not to invest more money in the franchise until current owner Carlos Ahumada Kurtz solved his legal problems.
+During the Apertura 2004, the club was abandoned by the Ministry of Finance, who withdrew financial support and returned it to former owner Grupo Modelo with instructions not to invest more money in the franchise until current owner Carlos Ahumada Kurtz solved his legal problems.
 The club payroll was restructured, players were cut and Santos Laguna did not qualify for the playoffs.

-In the 2005 Clausura, the Warriors' Vicente Matias Vuoso won the scoring championship with 15 points and Rodrigo Ruiz set a Mexican record for scoring passes with 12 assists.
+In the Clausura 2005, the Warriors' Vicente Matias Vuoso won the scoring championship with 15 points and Rodrigo Ruiz set a Mexican record for scoring passes with 12 assists.
 Santos Laguna was plagued by injuries during the Apertura tournament.
 The Clausura 2006 tournament was disastrous for the club.

 The Apertura 2007 was one of the team's best seasons.
-With the arrival of the Ecuadorian Christian Benitez, Santos Laguna lost only one match and was visited by Pele.
+With the arrival of the Ecuadorian Christian Benítez, Santos Laguna lost only one match and was visited by Pelé.

 For the Clausura 2008, the club scored 36 goals in the regular season.
 On June 1, 2008 Santos Laguna won their third Clausura championship, defeating Cruz Azul.
-The club began Apertura 2008 at Azteca Stadium against America.
+The club began Apertura 2008 at Estadio Azteca against América.

-Clausura 2009 was disastrous for the Warriors; coach Daniel Guzman was dismissed and replaced by Sergio Bueno, and the club's fortunes improved somewhat.
+Clausura 2009 was disastrous for the Warriors; coach Daniel Guzmán was dismissed and replaced by Sergio Bueno, and the club's fortunes improved somewhat.
 In the CONCACAF Champions League quarter-finals against the Montreal Impact in Montreal's Olympic Stadium before a crowd of 55,571, the Impact surprised and won 2–0.
-Apertura 2009 opened the Nuevo Estadio Corona; Bueno was dismissed and replaced by Ruben Omar Romano.
+Apertura 2009 opened the Nuevo Estadio Corona; Bueno was dismissed and replaced by Rubén Omar Romano.